 TGah Editor: Change the paragraphs below as follows (#6216):

 The total duration of the BDT Initiator PPDUs shall not exceed the TXOP limit as described in 9.22.2.3 (EDCA TXOPs).
 The BDT responder PPDU transmission(s) and any expected responses shall fit entirely within the remaining TXOP or SP duration, as indicated in the Duration/ID field of the latest MPDU transmitted by the BDT initiator.
+The PPDUs may carry Data frames of any TID.
 A BDT exchange is subject to TXOP duration limits for the current AC.